Indian locomotive class WDS-8

-The Indian locomotive class WDS-8 is a class of diesel-electric locomotive that was developed in 1979 by the Chittaranjan Locomotive Works for Indian Railways, but ended up being delivered exclusively to the private sector.
-The model name stands for broad gauge (W), Diesel (D), Shunter (S) engine, 8th generation (8).
+The Indian locomotive class WDS-8 was a class of diesel–electric locomotive that was developed in 1979 by the Chittaranjan Locomotive Works for Indian Railways, but ended up being delivered exclusively to the private sector.
+The model name stood for broad gauge (W), Diesel (D), Shunter (S) engine, 8th generation (8).
 They entered service in 1979.
 A total of five WDS-8 locomotives was built at Chittaranjan Locomotive Works (CLW), Chittaranjan between 1979 and 1982.

-All WDS-8 units were exported to the Steel Authority of India.
+All WDS-8 units were sold to the Steel Authority of India.
 As of November 2020, these locomotives have been withdrawn from service.